 A BR qualifying investment can help unmarried couples leave a growing, IHT-free legacy without walking down the aisle.

-To learn more about BR qualifying assets and how they could work for your clients, contact one of the Stellar team today on 020 3195 3500 or visit our service page.
+To learn more about BR qualifying assets and how they could work for your clients, contact one of the Stellar team today on 020 3195 3500 or visit our Stellar Growth IHT Service page.

 Written by Jack Dobinson

 Stellar Asset Management Limited does not offer investment or tax advice or make recommendations regarding investments.
 Prospective investors should ensure that they read the brochure and fully understand the risk factors before making any investment decision.
 The value of investments and the income from them may fall as well as rise and is not guaranteed.
 No assurance or guarantee is given that any targeted returns will be achieved.
 Forecasts of potential future results are not a reliable indicator of actual future results.

 Stellar Asset Management Limited of 20 Chapel Street, Liverpool, L3 9AG is authorised and regulated by the Financial Conduct Authority.